justxuewei/justxuewei/README.md

 As a developer and open-source enthusiast, I am actively hacking on [kata-containers/kata-containers](https://github.com/kata-containers/kata-containers).
-Posts about development and other topics
-(with the vast majority in Chinese🇨🇳) are updated on [my blog](https://nxw.name).
+Posts about development and other topics are updated on [my blog](https://nxw.name).
 Leaving a comment is always appreciated.

 Recent Activities👇